kadi-uday/SwigEat/README.md

 # SwigEat

-SwigEat is a food ordering app developed by react js
+SwigEat is a React-based food delivery app inspired by Swiggy.
+Currently in its early stages, it features a custom header and restaurant card components with a sleek, responsive UI.
+This project focuses on learning React fundamentals and project structuring.